-Finally, row 7 presents the estimate of the impact on GDP, taking into account the equilibrium increasing the capital stock implied by the model.
+Finally, row 7 presents the estimate of the impact on GDP, taking into account the equilibrium increase in the capital stock implied by the model.
 This is under the assumption that all of the capital stock adjustment will take place within 10 years (while in practice it may take longer) and that the required rate of return on capital investments does not change (whereas with a sizable investment, we may expect an increase).
-This leads to an upper bound GDP impact of 1.62% in column 7, when I distinguish between easy and hard
+This leads to an upper bound GDP impact of 1.4% in column 7, when I distinguish between easy and hard tasks (or 1.56% in column 3 when this distinction is not drawn).
+GDP therefore increases substantially more than average wages, and as a result, the capital share of national income increases by about 0.31 percentage points.
+This confirms that inequality between capital and labor is likely to rise as a result of the rollout of AI.32 Figure 2 performs the same